kognise/obsidian-aviation/FAR/Volume 3/K Administrative regulations/0183 Representatives of the administrator.md

 An Aviation Medical Examiner may—

-\(a\) Accept applications for physical examinations necessary for issuing medical certificates under part 67 of this chapter;
+\(a\) Accept applications for physical examinations necessary for issuing medical certificates under [[Volume 2/D Airmen/0067 Medical standards and certification.md|part 67 of this chapter]];

 \(b\) Under the general supervision of the Federal Air Surgeon or the appropriate senior regional flight surgeon, conduct those physical examinations;

-\(c\) Issue or deny medical certificates in accordance with part 67 of this chapter, subject to reconsideration by the Federal Air Surgeon or his or her authorized representatives within the FAA; and
+\(c\) Issue or deny medical certificates in accordance with [[Volume 2/D Airmen/0067 Medical standards and certification.md|part 67 of this chapter]], subject to reconsideration by the Federal Air Surgeon or his or her authorized representatives within the FAA; and

 \(d\) \[Reserved\]